Ada-Developers-Academy/core-interlude-2/current-events/activity-current-events.md

 If you're unsure where to begin your research, try finding recent news about any of these topics:

-- Successful advancements/achievements in science and technology
+- Successful advancements or achievements in science and technology
 - Net neutrality
 - New combinations of new media, art, performance, and technology
 - Working conditions in tech